 parent_relationship_type_name: represents the name (string) of the Relationship Type this Relationship Type definition derives from (i.e., its “parent” type).

-relationship_type_version: represents the version (major, minor and fix) of the Relationship Type definition.

 relationship_description: represents the optional description string for the corresponding relationship_type_name.

 property_definitions: represents the optional list of property definitions for the Relationship Type.